Fortnite Battle Royale v4.3 Patch Notes Reveals Addition of Shopping Cart

 - Fixed an issue where touching the quickbar when weapon switching is unavailable could cause your inventory to be stuck on the wrong weapon.

 The changes above changes are specific to Battle Royale.
-Here are general changes for both game versions of Fortnite:
+Here are general changes for both game modes in Fortnite:

 GENERAL